learn-co-curriculum/dsc-sampling-statistics-lab/README.md

     {'A': 19, 'B': 14, 'C': 15, 'D': 9, 'E': 10, 'F': 17}

-Now lets try to calculate the mean of the pumpkin population and also visualise the weight distribution.
+Now, let's try to calculate the mean of the pumpkin population and also visualize the weight distribution.

 ```python